MouriNaruto/MouriDocs/docs/10/ReadMe.md

 So, I have a better plan for achieve the original goal: Create NanaZip.Core project for making me track the modifications from upstreams better in the future.

+#### Create NanaZip.Core project for rewriting the core implementation.

+Status: Finished

+The development work on NanaZip.Core project has been completed successfully.
+In the next version of NanaZip will use this implementation.

+#### Synchronize the LZMA SDK and 7-Zip implementations to 23.01 in NanaZip.

+Status: Finished

+This task had been finished because the development work on NanaZip.Core project has been completed successfully.
+Because NanaZip.Core project is based on 7-Zip 23.01 at the beginning.